newtglobalgit/nabors-tfs-migration/Src/README.md

 - git tfs

 ## Code file details:
-main.py - performs the source code migration and workitem migration. library.py - defines the methods which are needed and reusability of methods across the execution. credentials.py - defines the secrets / sensitive details in the file store.
+- main.py - performs the source code migration and work item migration.
+- library.py - defines the methods which are needed and reusability of methods across the execution.
+- credentials.py - defines the secrets / sensitive details in the file store.

 ## Program execution in sequential order:
 First of all we have to execute